Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/server_endpoint.md

     unity_machine_port = rospy.get_param("/UNITY_SERVER_PORT")
 ```

+> Note: Read more about the ROS Parameter Server [here](http://wiki.ros.org/Parameter%20Server).

 ## Launch File
 An example launch file that will set the appropriate ROSPARAM values required for a parameterized TCP Endpoint script.